qualitus/performance-tests/setup/jmeter_ilias_users.md

 sed s/09e705636e39b8d72023b3f18251de11/__MD5_HASH__/ setup/var/user_import.xml
 ```

+**Note**: You can do extended tests, if you choose to grant administrator permissions
+(just map the roles user->administrator during import).

 * Import these users to ILIAS (administration > user accounts > import users > user_import.xml)
-* Deactivate the setting "users must change their password on first login" (can be reactivated once theses users have logged in)
+* Deactivate the setting "users must change their password on first login" (can be reactivated once these users have logged in)
 * Deactivate the user agreement (or login with these users and accept the agreement)

 ### Alternative User Data